jpfinley/heyfinley/_posts/2009-12-01-story-drifter.md

 title: "Story Drifter"
 date: "December 2009"
 categories: work
+thumbnail: "../assets/img/portfolio/city-karma-0-620.png"
+slug: "Designing a service for New York City residents to share good news."
 ---

 The Story Drifter is a tool that allows a person or a group of people to